 There are certain situations when you don’t want your form to be available for everyone.
 Some use cases are:

 - Early-bird access for selected customers.

-- Limited time offer discounts when selling products/services
+- Limited time offer discounts when selling products or services

 - Private registration for an event.

 All these things have one thing in common, you need to find a way to only allow certain users to have access.
 And the best way to do that is to password protect your form.

-The idea of password protection in general has been around for a while now.
-There’s a chance you already password protected a folder in your PC, a ZIP archive, an app in your mobile phone, or files made in Microsoft Office.
+The idea of password protection, in general, has been around for a while now.
+There’s a chance you already password-protected a folder in your PC, a ZIP archive, an app on your mobile phone, or files made in Microsoft Office.
 The same thought applies to JotForm.
-You can password protect your forms so only those who know the password can view and submit it.
+You can password protect your forms so only those who know the password can view and submit them.